 At the court hearing, you’ll need to present evidence to show three factors: (1) there was a valid lease; (2) the tenant breached this lease; and (3) this breach resulted in damages, and the landlord is entitled to immediate possession.
 Evidence can include a copy of the lease agreement, payment records, photographs, or even witness testimony.

 Step 4: Attend the Court Hearing

-After you file an eviction lawsuit, the trial court will schedule the case for hearing and notify the tenant that they’re required to attend.
+After you file an eviction lawsuit, the trial court will schedule the case for a hearing and notify the tenant that they must attend.
 At this hearing, the court will take evidence and hear testimony to determine whether the tenant violated the lease and what the remedy should be.

 Step 5: Wait for the Outcome